Freebord vs. Skateboard

 Freebording Is All About Control

 Trucks & Wheels

 Unlike a skateboard, Freebords have six wheels: Four outside edge wheels and two castor (center) wheels located in the middle of the trucks.

 The center wheels act as the base of a snowboard.
 They are slightly lower than the outer edge wheels and can rotate 360°, creating what’s known as “rocker”.
 This rocker is what gives riders the ability to slide laterally (like a snowboard) much easier than a longboard.* The outside edge wheels allow you to carve turns and control slides the same way as the edges of a snowboard.

-Leaning into turns and slides, Freebord riders are able to modulate how much of their weight is on their base (center wheels) and edges (outer wheels), and enjoy the full spectrum of carving, sliding, drifting, spinning and slashing motions possible on a snowboard.
+When leaning into turns and slides, Freebord riders can modulate how much of their weight is on their base (center wheels) and edges (outer wheels) and enjoy the full spectrum of carving, sliding, drifting, spinning and slashing motions possible on a snowboard.

 **So how is sliding on a Freebord different than sliding on a longboard?

 Sliding a skateboard or longboard requires forcing the wheels out of a normal turn—similar to skidding a car.
 Freebords allow the rider to distribute their weight to one edge at a time, just like snowboarding.
 This allows for a greater variety of slides as they are integrated into the turns and can be done at any speed in any direction.